 New architecture in the campus’ core

-A completely new block is currently being built in a central spot on the Otaniemi campus.
-The block was designed by Verstas Architects, consisting of the alumni of Aalto University, which won the international architectural competition held 2012-2013.
-189 proposals were entered in the competition.
-The main designer is Jussi Palva from Verstas Architects and the other main architects are Väinö Nikkilä, Riina Palva, Ilkka Salminen and Mikko Rossi.
+A new block was completed in the centre of the Otaniemi campus in 2018.
+The block was designed by Verstas Architects.
+The company consisting of alumni of Aalto University won the international architectural competition held in 2012–2013 where altogether 189 entries were submitted.
+The main designer of the buildings is Jussi Palva from Verstas Architects and the other main architects are Väinö Nikkilä, Riina Palva, Ilkka Salminen and Mikko Rossi.
 The buildings form a clear and distinctive architectural entity.
 The premises will be flexible enough to accommodate changing needs and space solutions.

-The new Väre building used by the School of Arts, Design and Architecture is located at the centre of the campus.
-In addition to the School of Art and Design, the School of Business has shared units located in Väre.
+The new Väre building is used by the School of Arts, Design and Architecture.
 The lower floors comprise open public facilities.
 Workshops are situated on the bottom floor.

 Aalto University named in honour of Alvar Aalto, the famous Finnish architect